Alpagateau/blabliblu/README.md

 own on your phone.
 Nothing is sent to anyone.
 Everything happens on your phone, in private.
 When you open the Diary, the file is opened and displayed in a convenient way.

+## Small bugs
+For the moments, notifications only works when the app is running, even in the background.
+Please don't open a issue for this.
+I'm working on it

  ## Some sources
  https://www.youtube.com/watch?v=hZ4aT_RVHCs
  https://happyproject.in/three-good-things/